Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Patient-comments.md

 # Patient as of 29-05-2025

+### Overall conclusion
+What is missing in the ZIB that is mandatory/required in the Xt-EHR?
+- X

+What is missing in the Xt-EHR that is mandatory/required in the ZIB?
+- Patient.DeathIndicator
+- Patient.MultipleBirthIndicator

+What is missing in the ZIB that is optional in the Xt-EHR?
+- EHDSPatient.citizenship
+- EHDSPatient.communicationLanguage
+- EHDSPatient.maritalStatus
+- EHDSPatient.telecom

+What is missing in the Xt-EHR that is optional in the ZIB?
+- Patient.ContactInformation (comparable to EHDSPatient.telecom)
+- Patient.DateOfDeath
+- Patient.GenderIdentity

 | zib                                 | xtehr                             | type_zib   | type_xtehr      | card._zib   | card._xtehr   |
 |:------------------------------------|:----------------------------------|:-----------|:----------------|:------------|:--------------|
 | Patient                             | EHDSPatient                       |            |                 |             | 0..*          |